DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <h3 style="color:#009623;"><a id="different"></a>What's Different</h3>

-* Marks are required to be worn at all times while within the Library in accordance with updated guidance from the Connecticut Department of Health.
+* Masks are required to be worn at all times while within the Library in accordance with updated guidance from the Connecticut Department of Health.
 * Children under age 12 must remain with a caregiver at all times.
 * The Teen Lounge is open Monday-Thursday from 3 to 8 p.m., Friday from 3 to 6 p.m., and Saturday and Sunday from 1 to 5 p.m.
-* The Lower Level of the Library will be closed.
+* The Lower Level of the Library is closed except for the Teen Lounge for the hours cited above.
-* All meeting rooms are closed until further notice.
 * Public computers are available on the Second Level.
 * Contactless checkouts with three self-checkouts available on the First Level.
 * No food or drinks are allowed in the Library until further notice.